iaman877/100DaysofCode/README.md

  : [Link](https://www.hackerrank.com/bhardwajaman877)
  ## Day 98: May 17 2020
  learnt about cost and Security management in AWS & also studied -> tags,Document Object Model in HTML : [Link](https://github.com/iaman877/HTML).
+ ## Day 99: May 18 2020
+Learnt about Amazon DynamoDB & learnt about Images and hyperlinks in HTML :[Link](https://github.com/iaman877/HTML).